 CPZs have clear boundaries and parking pressures can increase beyond the boundary edge where there are no parking controls.
-In Edinburgh, Priority Parking Areas have been implemented to address commuter parking pressures on the boundaries of the CPZ, where only short sections of the kerb space are controlled and for a short period each day, to soften this boundary effect.
+In Edinburgh, Priority Parking Areas have been implemented to address commuter parking pressures on the boundaries of the CPZ, where only short sections of the kerbspace is controlled and for a short period each day, to soften this boundary effect.